 This is probably one of the most overlooked concepts in WordPress access management and it is one of the most important aspects of the entire website.
 While the majority of available online solutions put so much effort to control access to restricted WordPress resources, almost none think about positive user experience.

-Always keep in mind that you absolutely must provide, smooth website flow during user authentication, authorization and when various access-related events occur (e.g. access was denied to a restricted page or user exceeded allowed number of time to read a post).
+Always keep in mind that you absolutely must provide, smooth website flows during user authentication, authorization, and when various access-related events occur (e.g. access was denied to a restricted page or user exceeded the allowed number of times to read a post).

 WordPress access control is based on three fundamental concepts of “roles, users and capabilities”, “website areas” and “user redirects”.
 Mastering each concept and knowing in-depth how they work, will definitely help you to create the most complicated access-based web platforms with WordPress CMS.

 The free Advanced Access Manager plugin that you can download from the official WordPress repository has proven to help thousands of websites to successfully manage access without any coding.